ajvsol/public-notes/Currently_studying.md

 							      // return the left branch's value for that level return search(tree->left, number);
 							    }
+							    // if it isn't LESS than but is GREATER than, then return it else if (number < tree->number)
+							    {
+							      return search(tree->right, number);
 							    }
+							    // if it is instead the number in this node, then return it else
+							    {
+							      return true;
+							    }
+							  }
 							  ```
+						- {{youtube-timestamp 6125}} Disadvantage: this method above uses a lot of memory
+						- {{youtube-timestamp 6245}} To be a Binary Search Tree the values must be sorted beforehand
+						-
 					- ### {{youtube-timestamp 6377}} Dictionaries
 					- ### {{youtube-timestamp 6574}} Hashing and Hash Tables
 					- ### {{youtube-timestamp 7457}} Tries